Frequently Asked Questions

 How Can My Organization Be A Sponsor

 Sponsoring the conference is also a great way to remind and show the community that your organization or company cares about promoting development without displacement.
-We also need sponsorships to help us cover the costs of childcare, supplies, ASL interpreting, AV equipment, interns, and more.
+We also need sponsorships to help us cover the cost supplies, ASL interpreting, AV equipment, interns, and more.

 If organization would like to participate in this year’s event as a sponsor, please submit an online application by HERE // download the application HERE

-- Level 1-Supporter $100 Company/Organization Name and Logo on promotional flyers and website.
-You will also be sponsoring three community members.
+- Level 1-Supporter $250 Company/Organization Name and Logo on conference website.
+You will also be sponsoring three community members’ attendance

-- Level 3-Community Champion $500+ inclusion of logo on all event materials, website, and social media platforms, full page ad on back of itinerary, and five minutes of program time to promote your organization.
+- Level 2-Partner: $500 inclusion of logo on all event materials, website, and social media platforms, full page ad on back of itinerary, and five minutes of program time to promote your organization.
 Three community members will be given free admission in your name, you will be given four tickets to the event, and a complimentary vendor table for your organization.

 - Organization Vendor $25 This level is for grassroots, corporate, or non-profit organizations that want to have a presence at the conference as a vendor but are unable to commit as a sponsor.
 Booth includes: 1 6ft table and two chairs.